 If a student is documented as being involved in a potential policy violation, he or she will receive a notice for an “individual hearing.”
 At that time, your student will have the opportunity to discuss the incident with a university hearing officer.
 This hearing is set apart from any civil or criminal legal process.
 Our objective is to teach students to accept responsibility for their actions, help them realize the impact of their decisions and to foster positive community values.
 Students must represent themselves.
 Attorneys are not permitted.
 Failure to attend will result in the case being decided in the student’s absence, as well as a failure to comply violation.

 Should the student accept responsibility for the charges, he or she will receive sanctions designed to educate them about how their actions impact themselves and others.
 If a student does not agree with the violation(s) or sanctions, they have three days to appeal.
-The appeal will be sent to the Associate Vice President for Student Life and Success for students on campus, or the Provost and Vice President for Academic a Student Affairs for off-campus and academic concerns.
+The appeal will be sent to the Vice President for Student Life and Success for students on campus, or the Provost and Associate Vice President for Academic Affairs for off-campus and academic concerns.
 Its determination is final.

 Will I be notified if my student has to attend an individual hearing?